 As a metric, VO2 max is a predictor of aerobic fitness and performance capacity, so long as it is measured correctly.
 Generally speaking, a higher V02 max will correlate to better ability to preform endurance activities or cardio training.
 There are however limitations on what you can do to improve V02 max as it can be linked to genetics and body type.

 The expected VO2 max varies depending on age, sex, and fitness level.
-For example, a healthy young adult male might have a VO2 max of 50 mL/kg/min, while a healthy young adult female might have a VO2 max of 40 mL/kg/min.
+For example, a healthy young adult male might have a VO2 max of 50 mL/kg/min, while a healthy older adult female might have a VO2 max of 40 mL/kg/min and still be in otherwise better overall shape.

 Elite endurance athletes can have VO2 maxes of up to 80 mL/kg/min.
 Still many testing methods will not estimate extremely high or low V02 max simply because the accuracy is poor.
 For example the Apple Watch does not estimate V02 max above 60.